 - Cabrits National Park

 Yes, there are other land-based, and water-based activities that one can enjoy.
-For the planning of your activity please contact your certified property or utilize the tour and taxi operators listing.
+For the planning of your activity please contact your certified property.

-How do I arrange transfer to and from the airport?
+How do I arrange a transfer to and from the airport?

 COVID certified taxis are available at Douglas – Charles Airport arrival terminal.
 Taxis are identified by a special decal.
 The taxi shuttle system has been discontinued.
 Non-nationals from High-Risk countries are required to use the authorized certified.
 Taxi operators have received training in passenger safety and minimizing risks.
 Your hotel can provide suggestions.
 View the detailed transportation guidelines